ovaldi/declare.js/README.md

 declare
 =======

 Create a constructor using a compact notation for inheritance and prototype extension.

-##Example##
+### Installation

+for Node

+    npm install oop-declare

+for Bower

+    bower install declare

+### Usage

     var Parent = declare(null,{
         init:function(params){